AOP-PHP/AOP/doc/Contents/chapter2.md

 ### getTriggeringMethodName ###

-getTriggeringMethodName returns the name of the method name (or function name) of the triggered joinpoint.
-If the j oinpoint was triggered by a property operation, will raise an error.
+getTriggeringMethodName returns the name of the method (or function) of the triggered joinpoint.
+If the joinpoint was triggered by a property operation, will raise an error.

 ### getTriggeringPropertyName ###